10 Things I've Learned About Grief

 Grief is difficult.
 Loss is painful.
 But grieving offers us amazing gifts.
 We grieve because we've lost someone or something we loved.
 The gift of grief is a reclaiming of that love.
 It is a deep, internalized experience of love as joy in the present moment.

-Jon Terrell leads Grief, Loss and Difficult Emotion Retreats several times each year in western Massachusetts and upstate New York.
-He also offers it once a year in southern California and Florida.
+Jon Terrell leads Grief, Loss and Difficult Emotion Retreats several times each year in western Massachusetts.
+He also offers it in Florida in the winter.
 To contact Jon use the form below.

 Go From What I Have Learned About Grief To Grief And Loss Retreats